 The children will be looking at what time travel means and linking it to research of different time periods.
 They have already had to decide what time period they would like to visit if time travel was possible.
 There have been lots of interesting ideas!
 The children have also explored the artist, Salvador Dali.
 They used ICT to research and then created their own painting based on his work.

 The children will be given a set of challenges every two weeks and will need to complete at least two of them.
 Below are some pictures of our amazing homework from the first challenges that were set this year.
 Alongside the challenges children are also expected to read, practise times table and learn their spellings every night.

-To view our current homework on the Industrial Revolution which is due in on the 10th November, please click here.
+To view our current homework on A Childs War which is due in on the 6th July, please click here.